argentlabs/argent-gifting-contracts/README.md

 ## Canceling Gifts

 Gifts can be canceled by the sender provided that they have not been claimed yet.
 The sender will retrieve both the amount gifted and the fee he agreed paid for that gift.
+If the gift has already been claimed, this allows the sender to redeem the leftover dust remaining.

 ## Factory Operations